Nu Virgos: 2018—2025: New lineups, singles and break-up

-On 27 November, the music video for the song "Rikoshet" was released, but it received bad reviews from the viewers.
+On 27 November, the music video for the song "Rikoshet" was released, but it received bad reviews from viewers.

 On 28 January 2021, the re-release of "Anti-Geisha" was released.
 On 16 April, the group released a new song; "Rodnikovaya Voda" ("Spring Water").
 On 15 October, they released the song "Maneken" ("Mannequin"), to which the music video was released on 8 December.

-Because of the 2022 Russian invasion of Ukraine, the group went on an indefinite hiatus.